 If you need to submit any documents directly to GCU, please send them to the following address:

 Office of Financial Aid

 Once you have reviewed your Award letter you will want to sign your Direct Lending Master Promissory Note and complete your Online Entrance Counseling by following this link.

 ||FAFSA Priority Filing Date/ Deadline Date

 ||Tax Returns and/or Required Paperwork

-The office of Student Financial Aid’s published deadline for new and prospective students to have submitted the 2013-2014 FAFSA is August 1, 2013.
-The published deadline for students’ and parents’ signed 2012 Federal Income Tax Returns and schedules to be received by the University is August 20, 2013.
+The Office of Financial Aid’s published deadline for new and prospective students to have submitted the 2014-2015 FAFSA is August 1, 2014.
+The published deadline for students’ and parents’ signed 2013 Federal Income Tax Returns and schedules to be received by the University is August 20, 2014.
 Financial aid applications will not be complete until this information has been received by GCU.